 5 Reasons to Visit the Big Happy Buddha at Linh An Pagoda

 At almost 50 feet tall, the giant Happy Buddha is one of the most iconic landmarks of Dalat, Vietnam.
 This towering Happy Buddha is sure to lift your spirits and put a smile your face.
 You can find him at the Linh An Pagoda.
-Many fall in love with him at first sight, but if you need some prodding, here are 5 reasons to visit the Happy Buddha of Dalat.
+Many fall in love with him at first sight, but if you need some prodding, here are 5 reasons to visit this glorious figure of Dalat.

 The Happy Buddha of Dalat is special because he is a massive monument to Joy.
 Think about how unique a combination that is.
 Can you think of any other massive religious monuments dedicated solely to happiness?
 Probably only a few, if any.